IPVM For PR / Marketing PeopleAuthor: John Honovich, Published on Feb 05, 2013

 Money and Its Impact

 IPVM makes all its money from low cost subscriptions and online training fees.
-We do not do accept advertising nor do we have any side consulting projects or arrangements with any manufacturer.
+We do not accept advertising nor do we have any consulting projects or any other arrangements with any manufacturer.

-Manufacturer commonly threaten media sources with pulling payments but those threats are pointless to us.
-That's why we can call out any manufacturer at any time without any fear of undermining our business.
+Manufacturer commonly threaten media with pulling payments.
+Those threats are extremely powerful for other media sources but are useless to us.
+That is why we can call out any manufacturer at any time without any fear of undermining our business.

 We Care About Getting It Right

 While we do not care about manufacturer money, we do deeply care about getting things right technically.
 If a company feels something is wrong or incomplete, we want to know.
 The best thing to do is have a technical / product person reach out to us and explain.
-By contrast, having a PR agency tell us their unhappy will not result in any positive action.
+By contrast, having a PR agency tell us they are unhappy will not result in any change.